 For small needs, visitors can stop by the park store, which offers souvenirs, drinks, snacks, ice, and camping and fishing supplies.
 The nearest gas station is about five miles from the park, in the direction of Livingston.
-For more extensive food and supply needs, visitors can check out the restaurants, grocery stores, gas stations, and shops located just a few miles away in the town of Livingston.
+For more extensive food and supply needs, visitors can check out the restaurants, grocery stores, and shops located seven miles away in the town of Livingston.

 On the beautiful shores of Lake Livingston, about an hour away from Houston, you can find the tranquil Lake Livingston/Onalaska KOA.
 With a relaxing atmosphere perfect for enjoying a vacation getaway, Lake Livingston/Onalaska KOA provides easy access to the gorgeous natural areas that surround the lakefront and the Piney Woods region of Texas.
 Lake Livingston/Onalaska KOA provides plenty of amenities, including a private beach, a marina, lakefront campsites, cable TV, fishing, a swimming pool and hot tub, and a clubhouse with a full kitchen.
 Large pull-through sites can accommodate big-rigs up to 100 feet.

-The park offers 26 sites with water and electricity on the southern end of the park in the Hercules Club Loop, with sites 72-97.
+The park offers 26 sites with water and electricity on the southern end of the park in the pet-friendly Hercules Club Loop, with sites 72-97.
 These sites have water and electric hookups and offer quick access to restrooms with showers nearby, as well as a dump station just up the road from the loop entrance.
 Each site features a picnic table, fire ring, and lantern post, and rigs up to 62 feet long can be accommodated.
 Many of these sites are close to the water and the sunset views are breathtaking!
 This loop also offers easy access to the lake and to the Trinity Trace Trail.
-These Hercules Club Loop campsites cannot be specifically reserved and are instead assigned on a first-come, first-served basis.

 Lake Livingston State Park has more RV sites available in the Pin Oak Loop, which offers seven full hookup sites and 43 water and electricity sites on the northern end of the park.
 The sites offering full hookups offer 50-amp electric, water, and sewer hookups.
 All sites in this loop have a picnic table, lantern post, fire ring with grill, and have restrooms with showers nearby.
 The water and electric sites offer easy access to a dump station located at the entrance of the loop, and all sites offer easy access to Trinity Trace Trail.
-RVs and trailers up to 61 feet long can be accommodated in the Pin Oak Loop campsites cannot be specifically reserved and are assigned on a first-come, first-served basis.
+RVs and trailers up to 61 feet long can be accommodated in the Pin Oak Loop, and pets are welcome.

 The Yaupon Loop, close to the Red Oak loop along the park road, offers 37 full hookup sites, sites 1-37.
-These sites offer easy access to restrooms with showers, and each site has a picnic table, lantern post, and fire ring with grill.
+These pet-friendly sites offer easy access to restrooms with showers, and each site has a picnic table, lantern post, and fire ring with grill.
 You'll also find hookups for sewer, water, and 50-amp electric.
 The Yaupon Loop is a little further from the lake and sites are large and spread out, offering privacy.
 This loop also offers easy access to Trinity Trace Trail, so visitors wanting a quick hike can hop on this nearby trail and enjoy a two-mile hike.
-Unlike the sites in Red Oak and Piney Shores, these sites cannot be specifically reserved and are assigned on a first-come, first-served basis.
+If you have a larger rig, this is the loop for you since vehicles up to 75 feet long can be accommodated.

 Visitors looking to learn or experience something new during their visit should check out the park’s many free ranger programs, which offer unique opportunities for visitors throughout the year.
 Programs include kayaking or fishing with a ranger, taking a guided walk to learn about the park’s wildlife, learning about the moon and stars, or attending a craft workshop.
 The park offers these ranger programs year-round, so visitors interested in adding a unique experience to their visit should check the park’s event listings.

-For visitors itching to stretch their legs and explore the park on land, Lake Livingston State Park offers several miles of hiking trails, which allow visitors to see a different side of the park.
-Hikers of all abilities will be able to find a trail that suits their level: those looking for an easy stroll can hop on the very short half-mile Oak Flat Trail, which is one of the easiest hikes in the park, while those looking for a longer hike can try out the nearly two-mile Trinity Trace Trail, which offers some of the park’s best wildlife viewing.
+For visitors itching to stretch their legs and explore the park on land, Lake Livingston State Park offers several miles of hiking trails.
+Hikers of all abilities will be able to find a trail that suits their level.
+Those looking for an easy stroll can hop on the half-mile Oak Flat Trail, which is one of the easiest hikes in the park.
+RV visitors looking for a longer hike can try out the nearly two-mile Trinity Trace Trail, which offers some of the park’s best wildlife viewing.
 You may want to stop at the observation tower, which offers the best view of Pine Island, the lake's largest island.
 For a real treat, make sure to stop at the frog pond on your night walk to enjoy a frog symphony!

 Lake Livingston State Park is located along the Central North American Flyway and at the western edge of the Mississippi Flyway, which makes it a stellar bird watching location.
 The park’s diverse habitats allow it to host a unique combination of birds year-round, meaning you can expect to see interesting birds at the park no matter when you decide to visit.
 In the forest, you can look out for the downy woodpecker, tufted titmouse, and red-shouldered hawk.
 Closer to the shoreline, you might find a black-crowned night heron, great egret, or double-crested cormorant.